learn-co-curriculum/dsc-probability-density-function/README.md

-# Probability Density Functions
+# The Probability Density Function (PDF)

+## Introduction
 So far we have looked at discrete random variables and how to calculate/visualize their distribution functions.
 In this lesson, we shall deal with continuous variables and probability density function (pdf) as a way to model the probability of occurrence for such variables.

 ## Objectives
-Students would be able to :
+You will be able to:
 * Understand the use of calculating PDFs for real valued random variables
 * Differentiate between probability and probability densities
 * Visualize Density Estimation plots for a given dataset in seaborn
-* Calculate pdfs through interpolation
+* Calculate PDFs through interpolation

-## Continuous Variables:
+## Continuous Variables

 Continuous variables can take any real values.
 Think of it like this: If that number in the variable can keep counting, then its most probably a continuous variable.